Police warn residents of kidnapping scam in Wilmington

-For several hours, a Delaware father believed the worst that his adult son was being held for ransom by people willing to harm him.
+WILMINGTON, Del.
+(WPVI) --For several hours, a Delaware father believed the worst: that his adult son was being held for ransom by people willing to harm him.

-It turned out to be a scam and one that's been happening a lot lately in one community.
+It turned out to be a scam, and it's one that's been happening a lot lately in one community.

 "If I don't get what I want, I'm going to kill them," said Al Ament, referring to what the kidnapper said to him.

-Ament is a retired Pennsylvania State policeman and later a prominent lawyer.
+Ament is a retired Pennsylvania state police trooper and later a prominent lawyer.

 Two Fridays ago he got a call from a Delaware 302 number telling him his son and a friend were being held for ransom.

-The price, $40,000.
+The price: $40,000.
 When Ament, who negotiated with hostage takers in his police days demanded proof of life, he got this.

 "He put a person on the phone who sounded exactly like my son.
 I can't make this stuff up.
 The only thing this person was crying," Ament said.